 - Site Visit

 - Upon approval of the A criteria and the likelihood that the university will also pass the B criteria a site visit will be arranged.
 A team of CAE committee members and SOA staff visit the university to fully assess the A and B criteria and complete a series of interviews and meetings.
-Universities receiving a site visit will be asked to pay an administrative fee to defray the costs of the visit.
+Universities receiving a site visit will be asked to pay an administrative fee.
 There is no fee for the application itself.

 How long does a university retain the CAE designation?